 Radius of gyration

-where I the moment of inertia of the cross-section about the same axis and A its area.
+where I the moment of inertia of the cross-section around the same axis and A its area.
 The dimensions of radius of gyration are .
 It describes how far from centroid the area is distributed.
 Small radius indicates a more compact cross-section.
-For a rectangular section substitution to the above expression gives the following radius of gyration, about centroidal axis x-x:
+For a rectangular section substitution to the above expression gives the following radii of gyration, around centroidal axes x and y, respectively:

 Circle is the shape with minimum radius of gyration, compared to any other section with the same area A.

 Rectangular section formulas

 The following table, includes the formulas, one can use to calculate the main mechanical properties of the rectangular section.